dominik-kern/msh2vtu/README.md

 ```

 **Examples:**
-A geological model (2D) of a sediment basin by Christian Silbermann and an terrain model (3D) from the official Gmsh tutorials (x2).
+A geological model (2D) of a sediment basin by Christian Silbermann and a terrain model (3D) from the official Gmsh tutorials (x2).

 ``python3 msh2vtu example/geolayers_2d.msh`` generates from the input file *geolayers_2d.msh* (gmsh 4.4.1):